wereallgeek/PicoCalc-MMBasic-Programs-from-the-geeks/note/notes/README.md

 ### KEYS
 F1 shows an help screen

-Left/right/home/end  navigate notes

-A to add to a note.
+F2 to add to an existing note

-N for new note - It will be added at the end of current notes
+F3 to create a new note at the end of the notebook

-I for insert note - like new note but at current location
+F4 to insert a note at the current location
 Backspace - to delete current note.
 It will domino the files back to remove the "hole"

+Left/right/home/end  navigate notes
+up/down navigate notebooks

+F7 to rename a book
+F8 to add a new book
+F10 to remove a whole book (permanently delete)

 ESC to exit

-R to reload